In this section

 If you need an interpreter to put your claim together, let your insurer know this and ask them to pay for this service.

-Most claims start with a phone call to your insurer.
+Most claims start with a phone call to your insurer or lodging it online with your insurer.
 When making a claim over the phone, be brief and precise.
 Ask family, friends or support agencies for help to lodge your insurance claim as soon as you are able.
 It is worth making notes of any conversations with your insurer, including the time, date, who was there and what was said, as your claim progresses.

 Once you have lodged your claim your insurance company may ask for more information.
 Seek legal advice if you cannot provide information or documents requested by the insurer.

 Insurers employ assessors to investigate claims.
 The insurer may send an assessor or an adjuster to consider your claim.
 This will usually happen in large claims for home and/or contents insurance.
-You should cooperate with them, but remember part of their role is to make sure all possible reasons for refusing a claim have been considered.
+Their role is to consider all relevant information to determine what happened and whether or not the event falls within your insurance policy.
+It is important to ask the assessor questions if you are uncertain about anything.

 The assessor may interview you, neighbours, witnesses and review police reports.
 If you feel you are being unfairly treated by the assessor you should seek advice or help—for example, you may want to ask for an interpreter, or a friend to sit in on any interviews.
 If you are unhappy about your treatment, write to the insurer about your concerns and outline what you want the insurer to do or change.